ChaitanyaBhat/Kud-Result-Analysis-Python-PyQt/README.md

-# KUD RESULT ANALYSIS APP
+# KUD RESULT ANALYSIS APP:

 This is an app to fetch and display the results of all the students of a class from a University website.